wyliodrinstudio/WyliodrinSTUDIO/docs/source/boards.rst

 To be able to access the Studio network, the Pico-Pi needs to run the STUDIO Supervisor software.
 The following tutorial will explain how to install it.

-After writing the image on the device, you will have to connect the Pic-Pi to the network and use a SSH to connect to it.
+After writing the image on the device, you will have to connect the Pico-Pi to the network and use a SSH to connect to it.

 **Install Dependencies**